marcosaini/llm-prompt-injection-lab/README.md

 | Indirect injection | `indirect_injection.py` | `./venv/bin/python indirect_injection.py [page.html]` |
 | Multi-turn / persistence | `multiturn_injection.py` | `./venv/bin/python multiturn_injection.py` → <http://localhost:5002> |

-All three are **manual**: you send a payload and read the reply to judge whether the model leaked the secret or obeyed the injection.
-There is no automated pass/fail scoring in the repo (see [Limitations](#limitations--future-work)).

 ### 1. Direct injection

 The attack is the **user's message** itself.
 The web UI posts a single `message`